Our Services

 Published on: 2/10/2026

-After 65, Medicare is age-based and covers medically necessary care like doctor visits, hospital stays, tests, and short-term skilled nursing, with prescription drugs through Part D or some Advantage plans, while Medicaid is income-based and can cover medical care, prescriptions, and long-term services at home or in a nursing facility; many qualify for both, with Medicare paying first and Medicaid reducing costs and covering some services Medicare does not.
-There are several factors to consider, including which Medicare parts or Advantage plan you choose, state Medicaid rules, your symptoms and care needs, out-of-pocket costs, and dual eligibility options; see below for complete details that can shape your next steps.
+After age 65, Medicare and Medicaid work differently but often together.
+Medicare is age-based and covers medically necessary care such as doctor visits, hospital stays, lab tests, and short-term skilled nursing, with prescription drugs available through Part D or certain Medicare Advantage plans.
+Medicaid is income-based and can cover medical care, prescriptions, and long-term services at home or in a nursing facility.
+Many seniors qualify for both (dual eligibility): Medicare pays first, and Medicaid helps reduce out-of-pocket costs and covers services Medicare doesn't.

 Understanding how Medicare vs Medicaid works can help you make informed decisions about doctor visits, medications, hospital stays, long-term care, and out-of-pocket costs—without unnecessary stress.